kevinypw/shihelper/README.md

 # ShiHelper
-A web app that I wrote for the final project for my Chinese Poetry class.
+A web app written for the final project for CHIN-386 — Art of Chinese Poetry for the Spring 2021 semester.

+### Capabilities
-It took regulated verse poetry as input, and output an annotated version complete with tone markings and deviations from the suspected tone pattern.
+It takes regulated verse poetry as input, and outputs an annotated version complete with tone markings and deviations from the suspected tone pattern.

+### Specifications
-I wrote it using React, and hosted it on AWS Amplify.
+This project was written in React, and was Hosted on AWS Amplify.

-It has since been taken down because I was worried I am going to forget when my Amplify Free Tier subscription runs out.
+As a precaution against forgetting when my AWS Free Tier expires, this project has since been taken down from AWS Amplify.